grpc/proposal/A29-xds-tls-security.md

 With this configuration, when the xDS server tells the client to get a certificate from plugin instance `"google_cloud_private_spiffe"` (the value of [`instance_name`][INST-NAME]), the client will load the certificate data from the specified files.
+Note the [certificate_name][CERT-NAME] value is currently ignored by this plugin.

 [DURATION-JSON]: https://developers.google.com/protocol-buffers/docs/proto3#json.